ilovemicroplastics/caatingarobotics_harmonic_port_test/README.md

 - empty.sdf , is an empty sdf file, which also contains sensor plugins

 # future work
-- figure out which repo we will stick to, it confuses me, I assume the original caatinga repo
-- the other launch files need to be adjusted to properly work with the new sim.launch.py
-- the world filepath should not be hardcoded
 - the world should have crop rows, and not be empty
 - implement lcas